Technology Management Courses

 Hours: 3

 Study of knowledge management and its organizational impact.
-Students will be required to conduct extensive research into how knowledge management affects the contemporary organization.
+Students will conduct research into how knowledge management affects the contemporary organization.
 Emphasis is placed on how organizational knowledge is captured, retained, accessed, and used to provide a competitive edge in the global environment.

 TMGT 514 - Engineering and Technology Project Management